These are surgical procedures performed under local aneasthetic, they can include the removal of suspicious moles or skin lesions, skin tags or warts.

 Referrals are accepted from all primary and secondary health care professionals in Tameside and Glossop.
 Referrals are also accepted from Dr Tim Kingston, Consultant Dermatologist.

-Referring health care professionals should complete a servicereferral form and post/fax/email to: -
+Referring health care professionals should complete a servicereferral form and e-mail to: -

 Urgent referrals should be clearly marked URGENT.